polyurichard/lectures/OOD2026/draft.md

 service.save_note(note)  # "Saving note to PostgreSQL..."
 ```

+**The beauty of this design:**
+- Want to switch databases?
+Change one line where you instantiate the repository
+- Need to A/B test different databases?
+Easy—just inject different implementations
+- Writing unit tests?
+Inject a mock repository that doesn't touch a real database
+- Running in different environments?
+Inject different implementations based on config

 Everywhere else in your code stays the same!
-This is true dependency inversion, putting power and flexibility in your architecture.
+The business logic in `NoteService` never changes.
+This is true dependency inversion—putting power, flexibility, and testability at the heart of your architecture.

 ![alt text](image-6.png)